nickwiecien/AzureML_ModelMonitoringDemo/README.md

-# Azure Machine Learning - Model Monitoring Capabilities Demonstration
+# Azure Machine Learning - Model Monitoring Demo

 Welcome to this repository.
 It is designed as a practical demonstration of Azure Machine Learning's Model Monitoring capabilities using Jupyter notebooks.
 While the demonstration focuses on a specific use case, the principles and techniques presented can be adapted and extended for a wide variety of model deployment and monitoring purposes.